 The trailer is below; the full film (29 minutes) is available on Vimeo.

-If you would like to schedule a screening and director’s talk for your school, weaving guild, store, or group, please contact us.
+If you would like to schedule a screening and director’s talk for your school, weaving guild, store, or group, please contact me.

-Kelly’s heartfelt gratitude for the wonderful original musical score goes to composer Ruth Mendelson
+My heartfelt gratitude for the wonderful original musical score goes to composer Ruth Mendelson and the musicians:

 - Lauren Passarelli, Guitar